dudash/openshift-workshops/www-offline/workshop-lab5-devmanage.md

 $ oc status
 {% endhighlight %}

 This is going to show the status of your current project.
-In this case it will show the dc-metro-map service (svc) with a nested deployment config (dc) along with some more info that you can ignore for now.
+In this case it will show the webapp service (svc) with a nested deployment config (dc) along with some more info that you can ignore for now.

 <br/><br/><i class="fa fa-info-circle"></i>  A deployment in OpenShift is a replication controller based on a user defined template called a deployment configuration <br/><br/>

-The dc provides us details we care about to see where our application image comes from, so let's check it out in more detail.
+The dc provides us details we care about, allowing us to see where our application image comes from, so let's check it out in more detail.

 <blockquote>
 <i class="fa fa-terminal"></i> Type the following to find out more about our dc:
 </blockquote>
 {% highlight csh %}
-$ oc describe dc/dc-metro-map
+$ oc describe dc/webapp
 {% endhighlight %}

 Notice under the template section it lists the containers it wants to deploy along with the path to the container image.

 <br/><br/><i class="fa fa-info-circle"></i> There are a few other ways you could get to this information.
-If you are feeling adventurous, you might want to describe the replication controller (oc describe rc -l app=dc-metro-map), the image stream (oc describe is -l app=dc-metro-map) or the running pod itself (oc describe pod -l app=dc-metro-map).<br/><br/>
+If you are feeling adventurous, you might want to describe the replication controller (oc describe rc -l app=webapp), the image stream (oc describe is -l app=webapp) or the running pod itself (oc describe pod -l app=webapp).<br/><br/>

 Because we built this app using S2I, we get to see the details about the build - including the container image that was used for building the source code.
 So let's find out where the image came from.
 Here are the steps to get more information about the build configuration (bc) and the builds themselves.